TheAntiSnipe/go-vault/Go/more functions, maps and iteration methods.md

 }
 ```

-There's nothing really new going on in `hello.go` once we understand what's happening in
+There's nothing really new going on in `hello.go` once we understand what's happening in `greetings.go`.
+So what's up?
+Well, first off, let's focus on the `GreetMultiple()` function: